abdelatifsd/Adjacent/README.md

 ### 1. Token Costs at Scale

-Each query triggers an LLM call with anchor + candidates.
+Each query may enqueue an LLM call with anchor + candidates (when there are eligible vector candidates and an API key is configured).
 At high query volume, costs can escalate.

 **Future mitigations:**
 - Caching inference results for repeated queries